k1kolev/info/features/crm/contact-records.md

 Over time, people and businesses tend to change many of their details.
 Thus, if unattended, contact data can rapidly become outdated.
-In addition, a mix of various departments where experienced and new employees work together can easily lead to duplicate records arising.

 Efficient and useful contact data management requires your teams to keep contact information as detailed and as accurate as possible.